barmintor/wtfcrepo3/README.md

     * info:fedora/fedora-system:def/model#ownerId, the semicolon delimited list of FCRepo user IDs that own the object (by default fedoraAdmin)
     * info:fedora/fedora-system:def/model#createdDate, the date created
     * info:fedora/fedora-system:def/view#lastModifiedDate
-    The core object properties are indexed into both the basic search app's index and the triplestore (if enabled)
+    The core object properties are indexed into both the basic search app's index and the triplestore (if enabled).
+Unfortunately, the object's core properties are not versioned because of an idiosyncracy in FCRepo's object serialization.
+3. *How does FCRepo 3 store objects?*
+   This is where XML enters the picture: FCRepo serializes the tree of the object, its properties, and its datastreams (though not usually their content) as an XML document using a markup called <B>F</b>edora <b>O</b>bject <b>XML</b>, or *FOXML*.
+FOXML documents encapsulate versions of datastreams with pointers to their content or, in some cases, inline XML of their content.
+The FOXML document approximates what digital preservationists call an <b>A</b>rchival <b>I</b>nformation <b>P</b>ackage (*AIP*).
+While datastream properties (for all versions) are present inline in the FOXML, datastream contents will normally be indicated with a URI.
+The format of this URI will vary according to whether the datastream's contents are managed by FCRepo (that is, in FCRepo's storage) or externally (either as a file-system URI or an HTTP URL).
+   The location of this XML document will depend on the configuration FCRepo's storage module, but current defaults will place it in a shallow hierarchy $FEDORA_HOME/data/objectStore based on the MD5 hash of the FCRepo object's internal URI.

 Contributors
 ============